 Donor Alliance has and always will adhere to the highest medical standards.
 We will continue to follow our local hospitals’ infection prevention guidelines, which address COVID-19, as we monitor the outbreak.
 We are also following guidelines and recommendations from the CDC, local public health agencies and the transplantation community, accessing and adapting to any issues posed by COVID-19.
 This includes the screening and testing of donors or potential donors that could have contracted COVID-19.

-Though we are making changes to Donate Life Month, our day-to-day operations have not stopped.
+Though many of our events and observances are being celebrated virtually this year, our day-to-day operations have not stopped.
 Our clinical teams and hospital partners are continuing to work tirelessly every day to deliver the gift of life to those in need.
 Donor Alliance has and always will adhere to the highest medical standards and is working closely with state and local agencies to assess and adapt to any issues posed by COVID-19.

 COVID-19 Information and Resources